INL/BlackLab/site/docs/server/howtos.md

 convertPlugin: yourPluginId
 ```

-## Using vmtouch
+## Lock files into disk cache

 ::: warning CAUTION

-Depending on your requirements and hardware, this may or may not be a good idea.
-In general, most users should rely on the operating system to effectively cache files, and not try to override the cache using a tool like `vmtouch`.
+Depending on your requirements and hardware, this may be a bad idea that degrades performance.
+In general, most users should rely probably on the operating system to effectively cache files, and not try to override it using a tool like `vmtouch`.
 This information is still provided in case anyone wants to use `vmtouch` nonetheless.
 :::

 At the Dutch Language Institute, we used to use a tool called [vmtouch](http://hoytech.com/vmtouch/) ([GitHub](https://github.com/hoytech/vmtouch)) written by Doug Hoyte to 'lock' our forward indices in the operating system's disk cache, keeping them in memory at all times.
 This speeds up sorting and grouping operations, as well as generating (large amounts of) KWICs (keyword-in-context results).